SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 All structures and enumerations are value types in Swift.
-This means that any structure and enumeration instances you create --- and any value types they have as properties --- are always copied when they are passed around in your code.
+This means that any structure and enumeration instances you create --- and any value types they have as properties --- are always copied when they're passed around in your code.

 .. note::